 Asia-Pacific Laboratory Proficiency Testing Workshop

 The Australian Government is conducting a new aquatic animal disease proficiency testing programme.
 The program provides laboratories with the opportunity to assess their own diagnostic performance.
 This allows them to identify issues and improve their practices.
-34 laboratories from thirteen countries in the region are participating in the programme.

 The programme involves eight rounds of proficiency testing carried out over four years.
 Diagnostic performance is assessed against ten priority fish and crustacean diseases.
 The first two rounds of samples were distributed for analysis in 2018.

 The programme convened a proficiency testing workshop from 13-14 March in Bangkok, Thailand.
 The aim was to improve the performance of laboratories and technical personnel, by:

 - Providing an opportunity to discuss experience with the first two rounds of testing.

 - Improving personnel's understanding of diagnostic standards, proficiency testing procedures and laboratory accreditation.

 - Identifying current capability and future training needs to meet international trade requirements.